This post will take you on a self-drive itinerary from Cairns to Daintree in the tropical far north of Australia.

-Port Douglas also has a zoo, or a wildlife habitat, where you can see native Australian animals in their natural surroundings.
+Port Douglas has a zoo, or rather a wildlife habitat, where you can go and see native Australian animals at a close distance, in their natural surroundings.

-They have built here a small rainforest for local birds like cassowaries and kookaburras and there’s also a river area for crocodiles, an open grass field for kangaroos that you can feed, and in the corner they have small eucalyptus trees where you can see koalas.
+On the habitat grounds they have created a nice small rainforest for local birds like cassowaries and kookaburras.
+Then there’s a river area for crocodiles and a dry, open grass field for kangaroos (that you can feed).
+In the last corner they have a tiny eucalyptus forest where koalas live.

-Mossman Gorge is one of the most famous attractions in the area.
-It’s a must stop location on your way to Cape Tribulation.
+Mossman Gorge is one of the most famous tourist attractions north of Cairns, and it’s really a must-see place if you travel in the area.

-It is advertised everywhere that you can take an indigenous Dreamtime Walk to see the gorge.
-You can do that and you’ll learn a lot about the indigenous culture and habits in the area.
-But you can also visit the gorge without an organized tour.
-There are well-marked walking-paths that you can follow.
+In all ads they recommend you to take an indigenous Dreamtime Walk to visit the gorge.
+You can well do that and you will learn fantastic things about the indigenous culture and habits in Mossman.

-You are not allowed to drive all the way to the gorge.
-You park your car at the visitor center where you take a shuttle bus to the gorge, the bus fee is less than 10 dollars per person.
-We took the bus while some people preferred to walk all the way to the gorge (a few kilometres).
+However, you are not allowed to take your car all the way to the gorge.
+Instead you have to park at the visitor center from where there are frequent shuttle buses to the gorge.
+At the time we were visiting the bus fee was less than 10 dollars per person.

 Rainforest Circuit Track